pebblecube/php-sdk/README.md

 Pebblecube PHP SDK
 ================

-Pebblecube is videogame development tools, includes: analytics, achievements, scores and much more.
+Pebblecube is videogame development library, includes: analytics, achievements, scores and much more.

 This repository contains the open source PHP SDK for the Pebblecube APIs.